 In addition to endurance and flexibility, balance and strength are also significant for strengthening senior mobility.
 Not sure where to begin?
 Start with the following three exercises designed to improve limited mobility fitness among older adults:

 1. Light Weights

-Muscle strength is invaluable to preserving quality of life in seniors.
+Muscle strength is invaluable to preserving the quality of life in seniors.
 NIHSeniorHealth recommends starting with weights of just one to two pounds and gradually increasing the amount of weight used.
-Seniors should shoot for exercising all of their major muscle groups at least two days a week for a period of 30 minutes, and should avoid exercising the same muscle group on consecutive days.
+Seniors should shoot for exercising all of their major muscle groups at least two days a week for a period of 30 minutes and should avoid exercising the same muscle group on consecutive days.
 These three strengthening exercises are also a great place to start.